datanav/docs/technical/powerofficego-powerofficego.rst

 ---------------------------------------------------------
 Before any synchronization can take place, a link between a Powerofficego Customers and a PowerOfficeGo Customers person must be established.

-A new PowerOfficeGo Customers person will be created from a Powerofficego Customers if it is connected to a Powerofficego Customer, Customers, Suppliers, Salesorder, Salesorders, Salesorderline, Outgoinginvoice, Salesorderlines, Customers-person, or Suppliers-person that is synchronized into PowerOfficeGo.
+A new PowerOfficeGo Customers person will be created from a Powerofficego Customers if it is connected to a Powerofficego Customer, Customers, Suppliers, Salesorder, Salesorders, Contactperson, Salesorderline, Outgoinginvoice, Salesorderlines, Customers-person, or Suppliers-person that is synchronized into PowerOfficeGo.

 Once a link between a Powerofficego Customers and a PowerOfficeGo Customers person is established, it will keep in sync between the two systems, regardless of where it is edited.